Computer Fault Finding Checklist: Troubleshoot a Faulty Embedded System in Your PCB

 A great way to power up your PCB while minimizing the risk of damages is to probe the microcontroller power supply with the multimeter as you turn on the power.
 If it doesn’t rise to the expected level, quickly turn off the power supply and use your own hands to check for overheated components.

 Having problems repairing faulty PCB?
-Talk to an expert at Altium.
+Talk to an expert at Altium Designer.